Generic Name: Magnesium sulfate heptahydrate

 Since Magnesium is distributed into milk during parenteral Magnesium sulfate administration, the drug should be used with caution in nursing women.

 Magnesium intoxication is manifested by a sharp drop in blood pressure and respiratory paralysis.
 Disappearance of the patellar reflex is a useful clinical sign to detect the onset of Magnesium intoxication.
-In the event of overdosage, artificial ventilation must be provided until a calcium salt can be injected intravenously to antagonize the effects of Magnesium.
+In the event of overdosage, artificial ventilation must be provided until a calcium salt can be injected IV to antagonize the effects of Magnesium.

 For Treatment of Overdose